Focus

 > We live in a world that in many ways seems dangerous and threatening.
 As a result, many of us develop a natural tendency to preserve, protect and defend ourselves and what is "ours".
 Taken to an extreme, this tendency becomes dangerous to both ourselves and others.

 > In this week's Gospel, Jesus uses three examples to stress the point that Christians do not have to save, protect or hide what God has given us.
+We are the salt of the earth, a city shining on the mountain side, a lamp glowing on the lamp stand.
 We must share God's gifts freely and openly.

 > The challenge to us, as both individuals and as faith communities, is to stop hoarding the love, mercy and grace which God has shared so generously with us.
 What we have been given is meant to be shared.
 We can risk being vulnerable because, as they say, God has our back.

-> We should experience the Eucharist as a living symbol of God's generosity and vulnerability, not something which has to be preserved, protected or hidden.
+> We should experience the Eucharist as a living experience of God's generosity and vulnerability, not something which has to be preserved, protected or hidden.

 For Reflection or Discussion